Q. What does the admitted student class look like? Can I get in?

-Our classes are approximately 65 percent female and 35 percent male.
-Our diversity reflects the Greater Houston area, consisting of Asian Americans, Asian-Indians, Mexican-Americans, African-Americans and Caucasians, along with a few other ethnic groups.
+Our classes are approximately 70 percent female and 30 percent male.
+Our diversity reflects the Greater Houston area, consisting of Asian Americans, Asian-Indians, Latinos, African-Americans and Caucasians, along with a few other ethnic groups.

 - Keep your grades up and do not take too many college hours and risk lower grades.
 The average prerequisite GPA (grade point average) of the fall 2016 entering class was 3.59.